 With the addition of bigger tires, you will need to do some trimming.
-There was quite a bit of hesitation when we decided to go with the 34″ tires on the 5th Gen 4Runner.
-But, at the end of the day, we are pumped that we did.
-The 34″ tires on the 5th Gen give it a pretty mean stance and we are absolutely prepared for just about anything out there, within reason.
+There was quite a bit of hesitation when we decided to go with the 34″ tires.
+But, at the end of the day, we are glad that we did.
+The 34″ tires give it a pretty mean stance.

 34″ Toyo Open County AT 2 Tires (285/75R17)

 I knew there was going to be a difference but I didn’t know it was going to be as much as it is.
-The sluggishness goes away after you get going, but off the line, the 4Runner needs to motivation.
+The sluggishness goes away after you get going, but off the line, there is no power.

 It is a good thing my commute to work every day is less than a mile.
 My office is across the street from my house which makes for a nice slow comfortable ride.
 With that being said, it doesn’t bother me that much.